nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

   entry which contains the canonical support information.
-* object, with repository key matching the schema for the existing [repository](https://docs.npmjs.com/files/package.json#repository) entry, and optional path field that comnplies with the format described above under `a string`
+* object, with repository key matching the schema for the existing [repository](https://docs.npmjs.com/files/package.json#repository) entry, and optional path field that complies with the format described above under `a string`

 These options allow the support information to be provided through a file: